Aloysius Bertrand: Final years in Paris

 In January 1833, he went back to Paris.
 Soon after, the publisher Eugène Renduel agreed to publish “Gaspard”, announcing even it would come out in October.
 He became a secretary for baron Roederer.
 He wrote “Peter Waldeck ou la chute d’un homme”, a play with chants in 3 acts and 6 tableaux inspired by the “Adventures of Martin Waldeck” by Walter Scott.

 In Spring of 1834, he met Célestine F., to whom he proposed.
 According to Jacques Bony, his mother did not agree to the union, according to Max Milner his love was one-sided.
 Between 1835 and 1837, he was in serious financial difficulties and had to borrow money from a lot of people.
 He contracted tuberculosis and was admitted to Notre-Dame de la Pitié on 18 September 1838 where he remained until 13 May 1839 before being transferred to l’hôpital Saint-Antoine where he stayed until 24 November.

-In October 1839, a publisher had agreed to publish “Gaspard de la Nuit” and even printed flyers announcing its upcoming publication but the project never came to end while Bertrand was alive.
+In October 1839, a publisher had agreed to publish “Gaspard de la Nuit” and even printed flyers announcing its upcoming publication but the project never came to an end while Bertrand was alive.
 In 1840, he believed he was cured of the disease and started to write verse again.
 He tried at last to contact the publisher in hopes of finally publishing his manuscript on 5 October, but the publisher had stopped his activity.

 Sickness forced him to go back to the hospital on 11 March 1841.
 He died there in the morning on 29 April 1841.
 His close family, mother and sister, did not come to the hospital, nor did they attend his funeral.
 His mother died in 1854.